tdannecy/Odysseus/_posts/2017-09-26-WSFtW-reply.md

 As such it's appropriate for The Web to focus on how better to aid the distribution of content while pushing app development to the excellent platforms and stores offered by elementary OS, Mac OS X, iOS, Windows, etc. If you're complaining these platforms are not "open", by all means please promote elementary.
 It's far more open than the thousand-and-one "Recommendations" from the W3C which no new upstart browser can hope to reimplement<sup title="To work around this I'm piggybacking on Apple's efforts">5</sup>.

 If you instead want to develop another cross-platform application framework, apparantly you haven't learnt the lessons of history.
 An app designed for a specific operating will always outcompete you on that platform, and your cross-platform app will die from a thousand cuts.
 I'm afraid Hearn's solution will die from the same problem.

+Maybe his solution would succeed amongst the developers who's emotional buttons were pressed enough to think The Web succeeded over native.

 ---